up-csi/rfc-modules/src/rfc/rfc-02.typ

 #warning[
     The `svelte/no-at-html-tags` rule is meant to guard against cross-site scripting vulnerabilities.
 As such, there MUST be an HTML sanitizer in the project before setting the rule to `warn`.
 ]

-#warning[
-    The amount of warnings MUST be kept at the minimum.
-If any fixes can be applied for code that emit warnings, then those fixes MUST be done before pushing to `main`.
-]

 == The `$lib` Folder<lib-folder>